WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/external-links.md

 Ensure that the sites you link to are of high standard and quality.

 If the URL has a locale indicator, remove it and then test the link.
 For example, in a Wikipedia link, change the following:

-**Examples**
 ```
 https://en.wikipedia.org/wiki/XML-RPC
 ```